 The Talas Valley is located in the north-west of Kyrgyzstan,between the Kyrgyz Alatoo Range in the north-east and the Talas Alatoo Range in the south, which converge in the east and then diverge in the west.
 The northern slope of the Kyrgyz Range is steep, glaciers and large fern fields are absent.
 The slopes of the opposite Talas Range are better hydrated, strongly dissected and form a complex system of foothills

 The main stream is the Talas River, from the confluence of the Karakol and Uch-Koshoy rivers with headstreams in glaciers and snowfields.
 The valley is 230km long with a maximum width of 80km.
-Absolute altitude within the valley ranges from 650 to 4,500m.
+Absolute altitude within the valley ranges from 650 to 4,500m ( 2,100 to 14,750 feet).

 Administratively, Talas Valley is divided into four districts.
 It is a relatively small and somewhat detached part of Kyrgyzstan occupying 6% of the country’s territory.
-The population is upwards of 200,000 people.
-Predominant are the Kyrgyz, but other ethnic groups are also represented – Russians, Germans, Kurds, and others.
-Agriculture, crop and livestock farming are the main occupations
+The population is a little more than 200,000 people.
+Kyrgyz are the majority, but other ethnic groups include – Russians, Germans, Kurds, and others.
+Talas is rural is pastorialism and agriculture as the main occupations.

 Getting to Talas